mwbowers/mwbowers.github.io/manuals/migrations/rpg-cycle.md

 ## Matching Records

 To process matching records in `QSys` programs, the fields defined as the matching record fields are assigned using M1...M9 on the `DclFmtCycleAttr` record for each file format on which the matching is to occur.
-For instance, if you have an order master file, an order detail file, and a backorder file matched by their respective order numbers you would specify the order number as the matching field in each file.
+For instance, if you have an order master file, an order detail file, and a back-order file matched by their respective order numbers you would specify the order number as the matching field in each file.

 ## Level Breaks